We strive to make

 - Proceed to the check out to add your selections and payment information;

-- Receive your weekly newsletter brimming with recipes, stories about the fisherfolk who bring the bounty to you and more.
+- Receive your monthly newsletter brimming with recipes, stories about the fisherfolk who bring the bounty to you and more.

 Yes, You can cancel your subscription anytime.
 Simply log in to your account through our website.

 School of Fish (~8 portions) – enough for 2 people for 4 meals plus leftovers.
 A combination of different white fish.

 Nope.
 Our goal is to bring you variety of seafood in the Catch of the Month program.
 That means that sometimes you’ll get something unfamiliar, which is part of the adventure of joining a subscription based program!
 Our newsletter will include loads of recipes and tips about what you can do with your share, and if you have any further questions, you can always get in touch!

 If you are allergic to anything, you can contact us directly to work something out.